 Este contenido ha sido traducido automáticamente.
 El servicio de Extensión de Oregon State University (OSU) no garantiza la exactitud del texto traducido.
 Consulte la versión original en inglés para confirmar la información.

-A fast growing, broad-leaf tree, reaching over 150’ tall and 3’ diameter on good sites.
+A fast-growing, broad-leaf tree, reaching over 150 feet tall and 3 feet in diameter on good sites.
 Short-lived.
-Prefers moist but well drained soils.
+Prefers moist but well-drained soils.
 Typically found along streams and on floodplains.
-Very common in Jackson & Josephine County lowland streamside areas.
-Well suited for shade and bank stabilization.
+Well-suited for shade and bank stabilization.

 Planting